fredyouhanaie/espace/README.md

     the pool, and it will then add the two numbers and `out` their sum as `{sum, X, Y, X+Y}`.
-  * The second worker will, continuously, wait for a `{sum,X,Y,Z}` tuple, and it will then print the contents via `io:format/3`
+  * The second worker will, continuously, wait for a `{sum,X,Y,Z}` tuple, and it will then print the contents via `io:format/2`
+  * Following the `eval` calls, three `{add, X, Y}` tuples are added to the pool, which result in the first worker to pick them up and generate the corresponding `{sum, X, Y, X+Y}` tuples.
+These are in turn picked up by the second worker, which in turn prints the result to the terminal.
 * You can use the table viewer in the Observer to see the progress of the two workers.
 * try adding new tuples to the pool, e.g.
 > `espace_cli:out({add, 42, 43}).`
 * There will always be two patterns in the `tspace_patt` table, `{add,